ryssroad/AutoML/README.md

     200 GB storage
     No GPU required at this stage

-### As a Validator
+### As a Auditor

-We welcome validators and are committed to supporting you.
+We welcome auditors and are committed to supporting you.
 We can assist with setup, automation, cost-reduction, and other measures to reduce friction.
 Please note: Do not copy weights.

 #### Requirements
     12 GB VRAM GPU (min)